fncbook/fnc/book/localapprox/pwlin.md

 {doc}`demos/pwlin-usage`
 ````

-The resulting algorithmic simplicity is reflected in {ref}`function-plinterp`.
-Take note that the output of {ref}`function-plinterp` is itself a function, meant to be called with a single argument representing values of $x$.
+The resulting algorithmic simplicity is reflected in {numref}`Function {number}<function-plinterp>`.
+Take note that the output of {numref}`Function {number}<function-plinterp>` is itself a function, meant to be called with a single argument representing values of $x$.
 Our mathematical viewpoint is that the result of an interpolation process is a function, and our codes reflect this.

 A final appealing characteristic of the hat function basis is that it depends only on the node locations, while the expansion coefficients in {eq}`plbasis` depend only on the data values.
 This clean separation would be useful if we wanted to construct many interpolants on the same node set, and it has deeper theoretical uses as well.